 Recommended Reading List for Students

 We are currently challenging our students to read two new books before the end of the academic year and write a review to be published on our website.
-All reviews will be rewarded with Vivo Miles and the best review of the term will win a book token.

 - Structuring and organising writing, e.g. creating paragraphed, punctuated , grammatically correct texts;

 - Spelling high-frequency and subject specific vocabulary correctly.